lapdMouse/Slicer-lapdMouseBrowser/README.md

 To fix this manually, one needs to transform either the images or the models.
 After loading the datasets, go to Slicer's `Transforms` module, and select from `Active Transform` `Create new Linear Transform`.
-Specify the `Transformation Matrix` to flip the data in the first two dimension:
+Specify the `Transformation Matrix` to flip the data in the first two dimensions:

     -1  0  0  0
      0 -1  0  0
      0  0  1  0
      0  0  0  1

 Then, in Section `Apply transform` move the models from `Transformable` to `Transformed`.
 Then loaded images and models are aligned.